 Monitoring and Evaluation for Quality Improvement

-We help PEPFAR countries understand and use clinic, district, regional, and country-level HIV/AIDS data collected to ensure high coverage, linkage and retention in the continuum of care by strengthening monitoring and evaluation systems for quality improvement.
+We help PEPFAR countries understand and use clinic, district, regional, and country-level HIV/AIDS data collected to ensure high coverage, linkage and retention in the continuum of care by strengthening monitoring and evaluation systems for quality improvement for HIV/AIDS care and treatment.
+This work is part of our measurement capabilities.

 Sustainable East Africa Research in Community Health (SEARCH)